valentinValep/Webserv/README.md

 <details><summary><h6>What is a web server ?</h6></summary>

 From a hardware point of view, anything with an internet connection can be a web server e.g a laptop, anything… It’s not about hardware (even if some are more suited), it’s a piece of software that serves web content.
 Being a server is a role.

+An HTTP web server is a software application that listens for and responds to HTTP requests from clients (such as web browsers).
+The main purpose of a web server is to host web content and make it available to users over the internet.

 Let’s look at the 6 things (roughly) that a web server does :

 1. LISTENS
 2. ON A PORT